Warrior-47/CompilerDesign/README.md

 # CompilerDesign
-Different Components of a Compiler coded in Python

-Lexical Analyzer folder contains the Lexical Analyzer code for a simple C code.
+Lexical Analyzer for C code and another Lexical Analyser for the methods of Java code.